DDoS/ParallelProgrammingLabs/lab3/report/report.md

 |GeForce GTX 680|0.314         |
 |Tesla K40c     |0.383         |

 Very small simulation, how does that affect the performance difference.
+21.97%

+For a very small simulation like a 4 by4 grid, the timming a pretty similar.
+We notice that the Tesla K40x is 21.97% slower than the GeForce GTX 680.
+However, the size grid makes it probable that the overhead of the K40c is responsible for its slowness compared to the GTX 680.

 ### 2.2.
 512 by 512 grid